Immunotherapy can change the natural history of allergic disease

 Subcutaneous Immunotherapy (SCIT) is an effective treatment for allergy.
-In SCIT a series of injections are given subcutaneously about once a week during the initial phase of treatment.
-The treatment require a period of one to three years.
+In SCIT, a series of injections given subcutaneously about once a week during the initial phase of treatment.
+The treatment is usually require a period of one to three years.
 Some physician continue SCIT for three to five years.
 SCIT can provide complete cure of allergy in some patients.
 Many individual experience symptoms free for several years after stopping treatment.

 Sublingual immunotherapy (SLIT):